 Citadel Park is a lush green oasis, with a lake, the Parliament Building of Catalonia and Barcelona Zoo.
 There are monuments, sculptures, and even a museum.

-When Gaudí was at university, he even had a hand in designing the park’s fountains under architect Josep Fontserè, who was commissioned to build the park in the 19th century.
+When Gaudí was at university, he even collaborated with architect Josep Fontserè, who was commissioned to build the park in the 19th century, in designing the park’s fountains.

 CASA BATLLÓ, THE HOUES OF BONES